robertwhunter/smallSLAM/README.md

 The smallSLAM pipeline has been designed to quantify and map T>C conversions in small RNA SLAMseq datasets.
 These require a different approach to T>C quantification (due to a high proportion of duplicated reads and a low number of Ts per read) and a mapping approach that is optimised for small RNA species.

-Our general approach is shown here:
+The general approach is shown here:

 ![](smallSLAM.png)

-## Implementation

-We will add additional documentation in late 2021.

 ## Set-up